Burnt by oil price crash, Europe's oil majors warm up to green energy investments

 “But in ten years from now, if solar energy continues down its cost curve and battery technology means we can transport energy wherever we need it, are those reserves ever going to get extracted?”

 So far, the commitments to the sector remain small.
-Shell’s pledge of $200 million for its new energies activities is less than one percent of the company’s $30 billion annual capital expenditure program.
+Shell’s pledge of $200 million for its new energies activities is less than one percent of the company’s $30 billion annual capital expenditure programme.

 “At the moment the investments in renewables by big oil is small, relative to their total capital employed and given the early stages they do not tend to generate significant returns,” said Rohan Murphy, co-manager of the Allianz Global Energy Fund, which invests in oil majors like Shell and Total.